TitanNanoDE/ApplicationFrame/README.md

 - latest WebRT from Mozilla
 - latest B2G

-Items marked with a 'X' aren't supportet at any way.
+Items marked with a 'X' aren't supported at all.
 Items marked with a number have special focus from a developer.
 All other should be compatible.

-Developers with special Focus for support of a application:
+Developers with special Focus for support of an application:

 1. Jovan Gerodetti